pereznetworks/TD-Project7/README.md

     built as part of Full Stack Java Script, Team TreeHouse Tech Degree

-    this site is built using Node.js, Express Framework, and Pug for template rendering
+    this site is built using Node.js, Express Framework, and Pug for html template rendering

 # Featuring Projects 1 thru 6